sergigracia/KoaPullToRefresh/README.md

 KoaPullToRefresh
 ================

-A new pull to refresh control is coming...
+A new pull to refresh control based on [SVPullToRefresh](https://github.com/samvermette/SVPullToRefresh).